xielisos567/cardioMASH/tblastn_blastx/blastx/README.md

-###blastx: sequence alignment of the nucleotide coding sequence to the eCAMGC protein database, the results are filtered by 40％ identity and 80％ coverage:
+###blastx: sequence alignment of the nucleotide coding sequence to the cvdMGC protein database, the results are filtered by 40％ identity and 80％ coverage:
 ```
 for i in `ls cds_seq/`
 do